gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Sh!"
 Private Thokmay hissed urgently, his eyes wide.

-Noxy put a hand on a nearby tree to steady herself.
+Noxy put a hand on a nearby pine to steady herself.
-The bark was cold and damp but reassuringly solid.
+The bark was reassuringly solid, spackled with sticky little beads of sap.
-The little beads of sap under her palm were frozen nearly solid but still sticky.
 She took a deep, shaky breath.
 She was *not* going to throw up.
 "I'm all right," she told Private Thokmay, smiling weakly.
 "Just… just a headache."
-Somewhere nearby, a sapsucker chirped uncertainly.
+Somewhere nearby, a tanager whistled uncertainly.
 A squirrel chattered in response, and then she heard a faint, frightened voice calling for help in the distance.